pramnora/go/README.md

 In particular,

 - it's simpler than C/Java...in that there are no semi-colons used at the end of line endings
-- and, there is less use of brackets
+- and, there is no use of brackets inside of for statements
 - etc.

 -----